back

 Starter And Basic Packages

-For small businesses or startups just dipping their toes in the water, a Starter Package is usually the perfect fit.
-Think of this as the essential maintenance plan for your online brand—it keeps the lights on and makes sure you look active and professional.
+For a small business or a startup just dipping its toes in the water, usually, a Starter Package is the perfect fit.
+Think of this as the essential maintenance plan for your online brand, keeping the lights on and making sure you look active and professional.

 These packages typically cover the basics:

-Typical Price Range: Most freelancers and smaller agencies will charge somewhere between $500 to $1,500 per month for this.
+Typical Price Range: This will range from $500 to $1,500 a month for most freelancers and smaller agencies.
 The goal here is consistency, not explosive growth.

 Growth And Professional Packages

-Once a business has a steady foundation, the focus usually shifts from just being there to actively growing.
-This is where a Growth Package comes into play.
-It’s designed for established small to medium-sized businesses (SMBs) that are ready to expand their reach and start bringing in leads.
+Once a business has a steady foundation, the usual mindset of just being there often shifts to how to grow.
+That is where the Growth Package will come in.
+It’s for established small to medium-sized businesses that are ready to expand their reach and start bringing in leads.

 This mid-tier option builds on the starter plan with more muscle.
-You'll often find it includes management for 3-4 platforms, more original content (like simple graphics or short videos), and more detailed analytics.
+You’ll often find it includes management for 3-4 platforms, more original content (such as simple graphics or short videos), and more detailed analytics.
 Sometimes, a small ad management budget is rolled in, too.

 Premium And Enterprise Packages

-For larger companies or brands slugging it out in highly competitive markets, a Premium or Enterprise Package is a must.
+For bigger companies or brands slugging it out in highly competitive markets, a Premium or Enterprise Package is indispensable.
 This is the all-inclusive, white-glove option that treats social media as a core part of the marketing engine.
-It’s a complete solution that ties together content, community, advertising, and high-level strategy.
+It is a comprehensive solution that ties together content, community, advertising, and high-level strategy.

 A premium package is a serious investment and usually includes: